 If you are new to Go a good way to practice, without the embarassment of a real opponent, is to play a computer program .
 Although Go-playing computer programs are currently not up to the standards of experienced human players, especially on the 19x19 board, they can provide some useful practice opportunities on small boards, especially the 9x9.
 Free programs suitable for beginners are Igowin and Peter's Go, and Leela Lite is dan level on 9x9.
 There are reviews of some of the best-known programs.

 Initially you will have to estimate your grade by playing other opponents and analsying your results and the handicaps involved.
 This is hard if you do not play anyone with a recognised grade, but usually you can get an estimate.

 If you play at the various tournaments held in the UK, then you can get a rating.
-Tournaments supported by the BGA input their results into the European rating system, which produces an updated list monthly.
+Tournaments supported by us send their results into the European rating system, which produces an updated list monthly.
 Knowing your rating , and the corresponding grade, is then useful when entering other tournaments and playing any new opponents for the first time, so that you can use the correct handicap and give both players an equal chance of winning.

 After several tournaments, you can also see a rating graph of how your rating changes, thanks to the European Go Database .

 If you play one of the main online Go servers, then you will get a rating too, but often these tend to be out of line with the European ratings because of the uncontrolled nature of server Go.